Canola Oil: Uses, Benefits, Side Effects by Dr. Smita Barode

 By Dr Smita Barode +2 more

-Canola is a yellow flowering plant which belongs to the family Brassicaceae.
+Canola is a yellow flowering plant that belongs to the family Brassicaceae.
 Three different species in this family are Brassica rapa, Brassica napus and Brassica juncea.
 B.napus, also known as rapeseed, was identified in 2000 B.C. originally in Northern Europe and the Mediterranean.
 Rapeseed is a crop high in erucic acid.
-It is known to contain >40% erucic acid (monounsaturated omega-9-fatty acid).
+It is known to contain >40% erucic acid (monounsaturated omega-9 fatty acid).
 Animal studies showed erucic acid was unhealthy for human use and used in small quantities for industrial use in North America.

 In 1976, Canadian scientists were able to improve the quality of rapeseed.
 In 1979, Canada registered the word “canola” for the discovery of a new seed found to produce oil, which was low in erucic acid and glucosinolates.
 Canola oil has now become has become one of the major oilseed crops worldwide.
 After palm and soyabean oil, canola oil production ranks third largest vegetable oil by volume.
 Let us find more exciting benefits regarding canola oil.1

 Canola oil contains no traces of cholesterol and is made up of unsaturated fats, this is the reason why it is considered healthier compared to other oils.
+The percent composition of canola oil is given below

 Scientific literature has found that the consumption of canola oil shows numerous properties as mentioned below: